-Muay Thai or Thai kickboxing is the national martial arts of the Thai people.
-The origin of muay Thai dates back to ancient times, when wars were fought to preserve the independence of the Thai nation.
+Muay Thai [มวยไทย] or Thai boxing is the national martial arts of the Thai people.
+The origin of muay Thai dates back to ancient times.
 Muay Thai tactics utilizes all parts of the body, namely fists, legs, elbows, and knees.
 Despite its deadly reputation, the spirit of muay Thai is characterized by discipline and respect.
 Today, muay Thai is recognized not only as an international sport and important aspect of Thai culture and heritage, but also a community rooted in self-improvement and the Thai value of respect.

-Muay Thai originated as a form of bare hand combat that utilizes all parts of the body.
-This form of fighting, commonly known as muay, was utilized by ancient communities to defend against thieves and invaders.
-Each region developed their own techniques of fighting, leading to the formation of systematized combat styles known today as muay boran or ancient kickboxing.
+Muay Thai, like many other styles of Southeast Asian “boxing”, originated as a form of bare hand combat that utilizes all parts of the body.
+This form of fighting is called muay [มวย] in the Thai language and was utilized by ancient communities to defend against attacks.
+Thus, “muay Thai” in the early sense can refer to different types of muay practiced by the Thai people.
+Each region developed their own techniques of fighting, leading to the formation of systematized combat styles.
+These fighting styles are known today under the umbrella term of “muay boran” [มวยโบราณ] or “muay Thai boran” which means “ancient Thai boxing”.
 Skilled fighters were revered as protectors of communities and caretakers of combat knowledge.
 Muay also served as a form of entertainment in local festivities, especially fairs held on temple grounds.
-Fighters fought in open space, using punctured coconut shell slowly submereged in water to mark the time of each round.
+Fighters fought in open space, using punctured coconut shell slowly submerged in water to mark the time of each round.
 Later, fighters would construct a form of combat gloves by wrapping tough strands of rope around their fist.
-This practice is known as kard cheuk or rope wrapping and has led to muay boran also being referred to as muay kard chuek.
+This practice is known as kard cheuk [คาดเชือก] or rope wrapping and has led to muay boran also being referred to as muay kard chuek [มวยคาดเชือก].

-The four major schools of muay boran which formed the basis of modern muay thai includes muay korat, muay lopburi, muay chaiya, and muay tha sao.
+The four major schools of muay boran which influenced the development of modern muay Thai includes muay korat, muay lopburi, muay chaiya, and muay tha sao.

 During the time of the Ayutthaya Kingdom (1350-1767 AD), muay was practiced by kings and commoners alike.
 Royals and noblemen kept an entourage of fighters to act as personal guards.
 These guards had the opportunity to be promoted to higher positions in the government if they demonstrated honor and great service to the state.
 This meant that muay was a way for individuals to advance themselves in society.
 Thus, muay training became highly selective, with only a few honorable individuals ascending to the rank of masters.

-After the fall of Ayutthaya, muay played an important role in the regaining of Thai independence from the Burmese Empire.
-King Taksin the Great fought alongside many great warriors, including Nai Thongdee Fun Khao (Thongdee the White-teethed) who was trained in the tha sao school.
+After the fall of Ayutthaya, muay played an important role in the founding and defense of the Thonburi, and later, the Rattanakosin Kingdoms.
+King Taksin the Great of Thonburi fought alongside many great warriors, including Nai Thongdee Fun Khao (Thongdee the White-teethed) who was trained in the tha sao school.
 Legend hold that Thongdee fought with two swords in his hand.
-During an exceptionally strenuous battle, one of Thongdee’s swords broke off, yet, Thongdee persisted on and emerged victorious, earning him the noble title of Phraya Pichai Daap Hak or Lord Pichai of the Broken Sword.
-After a strong Thai state was re-established under the Rattanakosin Kingdom, muay continued to play an important role in defending against would be invaders.
+During an exceptionally strenuous battle, one of Thongdee’s swords broke off, yet, Thongdee persisted on and emerged victorious, earning him the noble title of Phraya Pichai Daap Hak or Lord Pichai of the Broken Sword. .

-Muay reached a golden age during the reign of King Chulalongkorn the Great (Rama V), who would arrange matches between skilled fighter from across the kingdom.
+Muay reached a golden age during the reign of King Chulalongkorn the Great (Rama V), who arranged matches between famed fighter from across the kingdom.
 The winners were rewarded with money and titles.
 One of the king’s son, Prince Abhakara Kiartivongse, Prince of Chumphon, was highly skilled in the arts and went on to train many fighting masters.
 During the reign of King Vajiravudh (Rama VI), a stadium was setup at the Suankularb Wittayalai School, with muay becoming part of the curriculum.
-Rules were formalized and the practice of kard chuek replaced with the use of western-style boxing gloves, leading to the transition from ancient muay styles to the birth of systematized muay Thai as a form sports.
+During this age, rules were formalized and the practice of kard chuek replaced with the use of western-style boxing gloves.
+With standardization of tournament formats and regulations, muay transitioned from the period of ancient muay Thai boran to the age of modern muay Thai as a formalized sport of the Thai people.

 The first national muay Thai stadium, the Ratchadamnoen Stadium, was established in the year 1945 under the initiative of then Prime Minister Plaek Phibunsongkhram.
 Another permanent stadium, the Lumbhini Stadium was established in the year 1965.
 It was at Lumbhini Stadium that muay Thai matches were first televised and gained the attention of foreigners, with Thai boxers fighting alongside foreign contestants in the ring.